-The ADC12OSC, generated internally, is in the 5-MHz range, but varies with individual devices, supply voltage, and temperature.
+The ADC12OSC is generated internally and is in the 5-MHz range, but the frequency varies with individual devices, supply voltage, and temperature.
 See the device-specific datasheet for the ADC12OSC specification.

-The user must ensure that the clock chosen for ADC12CLK remains active until the end of a conversion.
-If the clock is removed during a conversion, the operation will not complete and any result will be invalid.
+The application must ensure that the clock chosen for ADC12CLK remains active until the end of a conversion.
+If the clock is removed during a conversion, the operation does not complete and any result is invalid.